randomwangran/10000-org-files-linked/README.md

 - Can I use Org-roam with 100k files?
 - Can I run it smoothly?
 - If not, what is the level of compromise?
+- What is the latency when create a new note at 100k files?

 ## details
 ### file generation